Photos from this trip can be found here.

-The Deception Creek Trail was in great conditions the entire way.
-We picked up the PCT (Pacific Crest Trail) at the Deception Lakes Basin junction and followed it all the way to Surprise Pass between the two mountains.
-I wanted to get up Spark Plug Mountain first and if there was time, go up to Surprise Mountain on the way back.
+The entire stretch of Deception Creek Trail was in great dhape.
+We picked up Pacific Crest Trail (PCT) at the Deception Lakes junction and followed the trail all the way to Surprise Pass between the two mountains.
+I wanted to get up Spark Plug Mountain first and if there was time then go up to Surprise Mountain on the way back.

-Luckily, we had enough time to tag both mountains and didn’t need to hike out in the dark.
-The views on Spark Plug were better than expected and I was able to see the lakes down below as well as some of the nearby peaks.
-We were not blessed with views on Surprise Mountain summit, as it was socked in the entire time we were up there.
+Luckily, we had enough time to tag both mountains and didn’t have to hike out in the dark.
+Views on Spark Plug Mountain were better than expected, and I was able to see the lakes below as well as some of the nearby peaks.
+No views on Surprise Mountain as we were socked in the entire time.

-The whole time we were out in the wilderness we saw just two other hikers who were making their way up Spark Plug Mountain as we scrambled up to Surprise Mountain.
-Did I mention this was the first time I had seen LOTS varieties of mushrooms on a hike?!
-This area would have been a mushroom enthusiast’s haven.
+During our trip we only saw two other hikers heading to Spark Plug Mountain as we scrambled up to Surprise Mountain.
+My first time seeing many varieties of mushrooms during a hike.
+This would have been a mushroom enthusiast’s heaven.